Comcast Class Action Unlikely to Net Billions

 SAN FRANCISCO (CN) — A class action claiming Comcast siphons billions of dollars from cable TV subscribers through phony, undisclosed fees is unlikely to net a big payout, a federal judge said Thursday.

-“The case seems to be worthy very little money in any event, and the claims of plaintiffs are sketchy,” U.S. District Judge Vince Chhabria said during a hearing on a motion to dismiss.
+“The case seems to be worth very little money in any event, and the claims of plaintiffs are sketchy,” U.S. District Judge Vince Chhabria said during a hearing on a motion to dismiss.

 Lead plaintiff Dan Adkins sued Comcast in October 2016, claiming it added “newly invented” fees to cable bills, raising customers’ monthly charges above the prices they were promised when they signed up.